pedroblossbraga/Getting_Started_With_GO/README.md

 - Go Maps are similar to Python dictionaries: a bijection object wiyh a association {key : value}

 #### Slices/arrays vs lists/arrays
-- In Go, slices are variable lenght sequences, and arrays have fixed lenght
+- In Go, slices are variable length sequences, and arrays have fixed length
-- In Python, lists and arrays have variable lenght, but arrays support vector operations, and lists support string-like operations (concatenation, multiplication)
+- In Python, lists and arrays have variable length, but arrays support vector operations, and lists support string-like operations (concatenation, multiplication)

 - Go slice